1Genevieve/Survival-Analysis/README.md

-#### 2. "surv" - produces the KM estimates of the probability of survival over time
+#### 2. "surv"
+Produces the KM estimates of the probability of survival over time

-#### 3. "survdiff" - compares the survival curves of 2 groups using the log rank test.
+#### 3. "survdiff"
+Compares the survival curves of 2 groups using the log rank test.
 It calculates the test statistic and p-value for comparing survival curves.

 For example: